mrbrahman/ml/README.md

 ... this approach had limitations as InsightFace often failed to detect faces in small thumbnail images, while successfully detecting the same faces in full-resolution photos.

 **Current Training Approach:**
-Training now occurs automatically through the `/analyze` and `/faces/recognize` endpoints when `xmp_faces` or `xmp_regions` metadata is provided.
+Training now occurs automatically through the `/analyze` and `/faces/recognize` endpoints when `known_faces` or `xmp_regions` metadata is provided.
 This allows the system to learn from full-resolution images with labeled face regions.

 **Processing Order:**
-1. First, process images with labeled faces (using `xmp_faces` or `xmp_regions`)
+1. First, process images with labeled faces (using `known_faces` or `xmp_regions`)
 2. Then, process unlabeled images for automatic face clustering and recognition

 This approach leverages the superior face detection capabilities on full images while maintaining accurate face labeling through metadata.